QCaudron/repeater_roundabout/files.md

 - The <a href="assets/programming_files/rr_frequencies.csv" download><b>Chirp</b></a> file is helpful for radios that are programmable by Chirp.
 It does not include DMR or DSTAR repeaters.
 - The [**AnyTone D878**](assets/programming_files/d878.zip) file is specifically for the AnyTone D878 radio.
 It includes DMR and YSF repeaters.
 - The [**Icom IC-705**](assets/programming_files/icom.csv) file is specifically for the Icom IC-705 radio.
 It includes DSTAR and YSF repeaters.
+- The <a href="assets/programming_files/internet.csv" download><b>Internet connectivity spreadsheet</b></a> contains Echolink and Allstar information for relevant repeaters.

 <p style="margin-bottom: 1rem; margin-top: 0"><br /></p>